WillEastbury/CircuitBreaker/readme.md

 - CircuitBreaker.Core.RingCircuitResultStore -- Is a circular buffer of prior requests and their success or failure, this is used for the watchdog to see if the service is down.
 - CircuitBreaker.Azure.ServiceBus.ServiceBusSessionProcessorService -- This implements the polling loop for service bus sessions and executes it's transactions pulled from the service bus when the breaker service is up.

-To get the service working in any context you will have to inherit from the HttpCircuitOperations base class (If your command path is http(s) anyway) and override these two methods to shape the request, or Implement ICircuitOperations (You will have to do this if you are not sending the final requests over Http(s).
+### To get the service working in any context you will have to inherit from the HttpCircuitOperations base class (If your command path is http(s) anyway) and override these two methods to shape the request, or Implement ICircuitOperations (You will have to do this if you are not sending the final requests over Http(s).

 The default behviour will simply send a ping message to /test on the WatchDogClient (see below) and will send to /Transaction/1234 on the OperationalClient and will forward any messages received from the bus directly to /transaction/1234.
 This is exactly how the DemoASPNETService app is configured to receive traffic.

-Speaking of the test app.
+### Speaking of the test app.
 You can simulate failures or pressure by calling the /FailureSim/{ErrorChance}/{TransientChance} endpoint, specifying an integer percentage for error chance and Transient chance respectively, this will set the likelihood of random failures occurring in the service to test your circuit breaker.
 ---------------------------------------------------------

+## To derive from CircuitBreaker.Http.HttpCircuitOperations override the following methods:

         public virtual async ValueTask<RequestStatusType> ProcessStandardOperationalMessageAsync(string message, string ExtraHeaderInfo)
         {